kgdunn/pid-book/design-analysis-experiments/full-factorial-designs/assessing-significance-of-main-effects-and-interactions.rst

 ..
 Note:: This is a makeshift approach that is only applicable if all the factors are centered and scaled.

+A full factorial with :math:`2^k` experiments has :math:`2^k` parameters to estimate.
+Once these parameters have been calculated, for example, by using a :ref:`least squares model <DOE-analysis-by-least-squares>`, then plot as shown the absolute value of the model coefficients in sorted order, from largest magnitude to smallest, ignoring the intercept term.
+Significant coefficients are established by visual judgement -- establishing a visual cutoff by contrasting the small coefficients to the larger ones.

 .. image:: ../../figures/doe/pareto-plot-full-fraction.png
 	:align: left
-	:scale: 40
+	:scale: 30
 	:width: 900px
 	:alt: fake width

-A full factorial with :math:`2^k` experiments has :math:`2^k` parameters to estimate.
-Once these parameters have been calculated, for example, by using a :ref:`least squares model <DOE-analysis-by-least-squares>`, then plot as shown the absolute value of the model coefficients in sorted order, from largest magnitude to smallest, ignoring the intercept term.
-Significant coefficients are established by visual judgement -- establishing a visual cutoff by contrasting the small coefficients to the larger ones.

-The above example was from a full factorial experiment where the results for :math:`y` in standard order were :math:`y = \left[45,71,48,65,68,60,80,65,43,100,45,104,75,86,70,96 \right]`.
+The example shown in the bar graph was from a full factorial experiment where the results for :math:`y` in standard order were :math:`y = \left[45,71,48,65,68,60,80,65,43,100,45,104,75,86,70,96 \right]`.

 We would interpret that factors **A**, **C** and **D**, as well as the interactions of **AC** and **AD**, have a significant and causal effect on the response variable, :math:`y`.
 The main effect of **B** on the response :math:`y` is small, at least over the range that **B** was used in the experiment.
 Factor **B** can be omitted from future experimentation in this region, though it might be necessary to include it again if the system is operated at a very different point.